gladly-team/next-firebase-auth/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

-**Version**
-What version of `next-firebase-auth` are you using?
+**Versions**

+`next-firebase-auth` version:
+Firebase JS SDK:
+Next.js:

 **To Reproduce**
 Steps to reproduce the behavior: